nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_patient_demographics.md

 			<td>Email address of the patient</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Set in accordance with the NHS Data Dictionary: contact email address (patient or lead contact).
 May be auto generated from PDS, GP referral record, or from the local PAS.
 Text and also carried in the FHIR element <b>Patient.telecom</b> with <b>Patient.telecom.code</b>  containing the value "email".</td>
 		</tr>
 		<tr>
 			<td>Patient telephone number</td>
 			<td>Telephone contact details of the patient.
 To include, e.g., mobile, work and home number if available.</td>
 			<td>0 to many</td>
 			<td>O</td>
 			<td>Contact details may come from PDS, or those recorded on the local PAS.Both the actual contact number and its use (work number, home number, mobile number etc.) should be sent.
 Text and also carried in the FHIR element <b>Patient.telecom</b> with <b>Patient.telecom.code</b>  containing the value "phone".</td>
 		</tr>
 		<tr>
 			<td>Relevant contacts</td>
-			<td>Include the most important contacts including:*Personal contacts e.g., next of kin, in case of emergency contact, lasting power of attorney, dependents, informal carers etc.*Health/care professional contacts e.g., social worker, hospital clinician, care coordinator, Independent Mental Capacity Advocate (IMCA) etc.Name, relationship, role (if formal role), contact details and availability, eg out of hours.</td>
+			<td>Include the most important contacts including:*Personal contacts e.g., next of kin, in case of emergency contact, lasting power of attorney, dependents, informal carers etc.*Health/care professional contacts e.g., social worker, hospital clinician, care coordinator, Independent Mental Capacity Advocate (IMCA) etc. Name, relationship, role (if formal role), contact details and availability, e.g. out of hours.</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Details of relevant contacts, such as carers or family members, as recorded on the local system, or volunteered by the patient.
 This will be a free text list of relevant contacts.</td>